Mr. Rogers AP Physics C Study Guide -- Friction

 Normal Force: Remember that the normal force is not always equal to the weight force (mg).
 This is especially true on slopes where the normal component of the weight force often is equal in magnitude to the normal force or when a pushing/pulling force is applied at an angle to the surface where sliding might occur

-Air Foils: Normal force can also be increased using air foils without increasing a vehicle's mass.
-This in turn will increase the maximum acceleration and maximum speed in turns.
+Air Foils: The normal force of a race car can be increased using air foils without increasing a vehicle's mass.
+In this situation the airfoil is designed to create a downward rather than upward lift force.
+This downward force increases normal force which increases the maximum possible static friction.
+The effect: the race car will have a higher maximum acceleration and higher maximum speed in turns.
 Otherwise these parameters are fixed by the static COF and gravity field constant "g".

 Minimum Stopping Distance: The minimum stopping distance of vehicles is independent of mass according to our model of friction.
 As mentioned earlier, the model assumes no deformation at surfaces and no material failures.

-Pulling vs. pushing: Pulling an object using an upward angle will reduce the normal force and friction.
-Pushing an object using a downward angle will increase both the normal force and friction.
+Pulling vs. pushing: Pulling an object using an upward angle will reduce the normal force and friction that opposes motion.

 Example Problems